OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - Calculate the hash
 - Compare the hash you calculated to the hash of the victim.
 If they match, you have correctly "cracked" the hash and now know the plaintext value of their password.

 This process is repeated for a large number of potential candidate passwords.
-There are different methods that can be used to select candidate passwords, including:
+Different methods can be used to select candidate passwords, including:

 - Lists of passwords obtained from other compromised sites
 - Brute force (trying every possible candidate)